mainkoon81/00-optimization/README.md

  - **Mutation Operator**: It is applied to `1 genotype` and delivers a modified mutant: a **CHILD**.
    - It is always stochastic
      - output child relies on using a pseudo random drawing to generate values from some given probability distribution.

+ - Given a `quality function` to be maximized, we can randomly create a set of candidate solutions and use the `quality function` as an abstract fitness measure.
+ - Based on this fitness, some of the better candidate solutions are chosen to seed the next generation by applying `recombination / mutation` to them.
+   - `recombination`(crossover) is a **variational operator** applied to multiple selected candidates(parents), then results some new candidates(children).
+   - `mutation` is a **variational operator** applied to one candidate, then results in one new candidate.
+   - Executing `recombination` and `mutation` leads to a set of **new offsprings** that compete with the old ones for a place in the next generation.
+This process will be iterated until a candidate with sufficient quality(solution) is found or a previously set computational limit is reached.

 __6. Survivor Selection:__
 Distinguish **individual** based on their quality.
 If parent selection is stochastic, survivor selection is deterministic. ???